Geometry of Sample Spaces: Asymptotic properties of polymeans

 The bound in \nmb!{7.3} involves the Wasserstein distance $\bar d_p(P_n,P)$ between a distribution $P$ and the empirical distribution $P_n$ of an $n$-sample, which is itself a random variable.
 On $M=\mathbb R^d$ it has been shown for distributions $P$ with sufficiently many moments that $\|\bar d_p(P_n,P)\|_{L^p(\Om)}$ is of the order $n^{-1/\max\{d,2p\}}$, with an additional logarithmic factor if $d=2p$ \cite[Theorem~1]{fournier2015rate}.
 This paper also gives references for improved rates under more stringent conditions on $P$.
 The case of non-flat $M$ is largely open.

 Using Lemma~\nmb!{7.3}, the following theorem bounds the rate at which the empirical $q$-means $Q_n$ converge to the population $q$-mean $Q_0$.
-Besides the distance $\bar d_p(P_n,P)$, it also involves a real number $\alpha$ quantifying the coercivity of the Wasserstein distance $\bar d_p(P,\cdot)$ near a minimizer $Q_0$ in the $q$-skeleton.
-At best, one could hope the Wasserstein distance to behave like a quadratic functional near the minimizer $Q_0$, corresponding to $\al=2$.
-Making this rigorous would lead into an investigation of regularity properties of the Wasserstein distance.
+Besides the distance $\bar d_p(P_n,P)$, it also involves a real number $\alpha$, which quantifies the coercivity of the Wasserstein distance $\bar d_p(P,\cdot)$ near a minimizer $Q_0$ in the $q$-skeleton and depends on the subspace geometry of the $q$-skeleton within Wasserstein space.

 \begin{theorem}[Convergence rate] \nmb.{7.4} Let $P \in \probspace^{2p}(M)$, let $Q_n\in \probspace_n(M)_q$ be a sequence of $q$-means of $P_n$ converging in probability to a population $q$-mean $Q_0\in\probspace(M)_q$, and assume for some $\alpha>0$ and $c>0$ that